-Pacific Track Time does NOT offer refunds in the event of a cancellation.
+Pacific Track Time does not offer refunds in the event of a cancellation, there are NO EXCEPTIONS to this, including venue cancellations.
 As an alternative PTT will issue a credit equal to the original purchase price of that event.
 Credits can be used toward any future PTT event, providing the event is not sold out at the time you sign up using the credit.
 As a policy, a cancellation must occur 14 days prior to the event for a full credit.
-Cancellations occurring within the 2 week period will result in forfeit of payment.
-In the event you are unable to attend an event beyond the two week cancellation window, the rider may transfer/sell the purchased date(s) to an alternative rider.
-To insure registration of your alternate rider, notification must be given 24 hours prior to the event with the new riders name, contact info and rider group.
-Contact email@example.com for any cancellation, credit or rider changes.
+Cancellations occurring within the 2-week period will result in forfeit of payment.
+In the event you are unable to attend an event beyond the two-week cancellation window, the rider may transfer/sell the purchased date(s) to an alternative rider.
+To ensure registration of your alternate rider, notification must be given 24 hours prior to the event with the new rider’s name, contact info and rider group.
+Contact firstname.lastname@example.org for any cancellation, credit or rider changes.

 Pacific Track Time is contracted with the tracks to run rain or shine.

 Buttonwillow and Thunderhill have a 103dB sound limit.

 Sonoma has a 103dB sound limit that is STRICTLY enforced.
 If your bike exceeds the sound limit you will be required to exit the track and make the necessary adjustments to not exceed the 103dB sound limit before re-entering.
 We recommend using a sound limiting insert for an aftermarket exhaust/muffler or the stock muffler.
 The track mandated policy is three (3) strikes and you’re out for the day.